PetePeter/MouseJump/README.md

 -	Alt+Scrollwheel: Navigate through saved points forward and backward.

 Mouse
--	Double middleclick to open up overlay.
-Once overlay is open: o	Any keyboard key to exit. o	Long single middle click on overlay: add the cursor position to stack. o	Scroll wheel spin: select another bookmark. o	Left click: jump to (but don’t consume) selected bookmark and close overlay o	Right click: jump to and consume selected bookmark and close overlay o	Right click on selected bookmark: remove selected bookmark but don’t close  overlay. o	Middle click: Save current cursor  position as top of the stack and jump to the selected position.
+Double middleclick to open up overlay.
+Once overlay is open:
+*	Any keyboard key to exit.
+*	Long single middle click on overlay: add the cursor position to stack.
+* Scroll wheel spin: select another bookmark.
+* Left click: jump to (but don’t consume) selected bookmark and close overlay
+* Right click: jump to and consume selected bookmark and close overlay
+* Right click on selected bookmark: remove selected bookmark but don’t close*verlay.
+* Middle click: Save current cursor  position as top of the stack and jump to the selected position.